InhabitancyCocoon/cuda_playground/README.md

 ### file structure

 ubuntu 22.04, I put the command line command in the top comment of each file.
+In other words, CMake is rarely used...
+When performance is not a concern, I will just use `nvcc -o main main.cu`.

 ```
 -- cute